soulverteam/SoulverCore/README.md

 ## Licence

 You may use SoulverCore in personal or private projects.
 Please [email us](mailto:contact@soulver.app) if you wish to use SoulverCore in a publicly available, or commercial project.

-We have various options available depending on your needs, including a free (with attribution) license.
+We have various options available depending on your user base size, including a free license (with attribution).

+On request we are also able to offer an object that conforms to `CurrencyRateProvider` that provides live real-world & crypto-currency rates to SoulverCore.